 A huge number of bills, invoices, letters and photographs were left behind giving an insight into the workings of a small mid-20th century town pub.

 The Valiant Soldier had always been a family home as well as a pub and its scullery, kitchen, parlour, bedrooms and bathroom evoke its period.
-Although the Valiant Soldier may never again serve a pint of beer, it still retains the atmosphere life during the early 60′s.
+Although the Valiant Soldier now hold special events throughout the year and opens the bar while still retaining the atmosphere life during the early 60′s.

 The attic in particular was an Aladdin’s cave of everyday objects and memorabilia.
 For reasons of safety, one cannot enter the real attic, but a room on the floor below has been rebuilt to replicate it exactly, with all the original contents so that visitors can see the objects that, for the older generation, will bring back fond memories and generate surprise and interest in younger visitors.